 But where do you start and what do you need to do to ensure you follow all the legal requirements now that you are about to be an employer?
 We’ve consolidated the key steps to help you get the process right, as well as find the right person for the job.

-Start with a job description
+1. Start with a job description

-Advertise your vacancy
+2. Advertise your vacancy

-Register with HMRC
+4. Register with HMRC

-As an employer, you will need to carry employer’s liability insurance.
+You will need to carry employer’s liability insurance.
 This must come from an authorised insurer and be for at least £5 million or you could be fined £2,500 for every day that you are not insured.
 To find an authorised insurer you can check the Financial Conduct Authority register.

-Set up payroll and pension systems
+6. Set up payroll and pension systems

 You can either do this yourself or have a third party do it for you.
 Many employers outsource payroll management to their accountants.
 An auto-enrolment pension is also a legal requirement if the employee is over 22 years of age and earning over £10,000 per year.
 Again, a good local accountant can help you with this.

-Know your obligations
+7. Know your obligations

-And you’re all set!
+And ta-dah you’re all set!
 Here’s to your growing business and your first employee.
 And perhaps your second, third and fourth too!